 06Method to Move a Vector Into a Host Cell

 The process of transferring genetic material on a vector such as a plasmid, into new host cells, is called transformation.
-This technique requires that the host cells are exposed to an environmental change which makes them "competent" or temporarily permeable to the vector.
+This technique requires that the host cells are exposed to an environmental change that makes them "competent" or temporarily permeable to the vector.
 Electroporation is one such technique.
 The larger the plasmid, the lower the efficiency with which it is taken up by cells.
-Larger DNA segments are more easily cloned using bacteriophage, retrovirus or other viral vectors or cosmids in a method called transduction.
+Larger DNA segments are more easily cloned using bacteriophage, retrovirus, or other viral vectors or cosmids in a method called transduction.
 Phage or viral vectors are often used in regenerative medicine but may cause insertion of DNA in parts of our chromosomes where we don't want it, causing complications and even cancer.

 07Methods to Select Transgenic Organisms

-Tools for Protein Engineering
+Essential Tools for Protein Engineering

 Gene cloning is the act of making copies, or clones, of a single gene.
 Once a gene is identified, clones can be used in many areas of biomedical and industrial research.
 Genetic engineering is the process of cloning genes into new organisms or altering the DNA sequence to change the protein product.
-Genetic engineering depends on our ability to perform the following essential procedures.
+Genetic engineering depends on our ability to perform certain essential procedures.